In 1967, the Australian people voted in a referendum to recognize Aboriginal and Torres Strait Islander peoples in the Constitution.

 They crafted the Yirrkala Bark Petitions, which combined their traditional art and language with English text to emphasize their connection to the land and their rights under Australian law.

-With the help of missionaries, the Yolngu leaders presented these petitions to the Australian Parliament, marking the first time Indigenous Australians used the legal system to seek recognition of their land rights and cultural heritage.
+This was the first time Indigenous Australians used the legal system to seek recognition of their land rights and cultural heritage.

-Despite the petitions' eloquent plea for justice, the Parliament's initial response was disappointing, as it failed to halt the mining activities or address the Yolngu's concerns.
+Despite the petitions' plea for justice, the Parliament's initial response was disappointing, as it failed to halt the mining activities or address the Yolngu's concerns.

 Then, in August 1966, around 200 Gurindji, Mudburra, and Warlpiri people, led by Vincent Lingiari, staged a walk-off from the Wave Hill cattle station in the Northern Territory.